dcooray42/Tokenizer/documentation/whitepaper.md

 Before you begin interacting with the 42DCO Token, ensure you have the following prerequisites in place:

-`Ethereum Wallets`: You should have access to Ethereum wallets for various accounts that will interact with the token.
+**`Ethereum Wallets:`** You should have access to Ethereum wallets for various accounts that will interact with the token.
 Make sure you have these wallets configured and your private keys accessible.

-`Ether (ETH)`: To execute transactions and interactions on the Ethereum network, you'll need a small amount of Ether to cover gas fees.
+**`Ether (ETH):`** To execute transactions and interactions on the Ethereum network, you'll need a small amount of Ether to cover gas fees.
 Ensure that your Ethereum wallets have a sufficient balance of ETH.

 ### Using the interact.sh Script